 The company’s abroad operations included the construction of facilities in: Greece (Keratsini, Cardia, Amindion, Agios Dimitrios CHPPs), Bulgaria (Maritsa-East TPP, Kozloduy NPP), the Czech Republic (Temelin NPP), Slovakia (Bohunice, Mochovce NPPs), Hungary (Paks NPP), Mongolia, Cuba (Juragua NPP), Germany (Greifswald NPP, Boxberg TPP), Iran (Ahwaz (Ramin), Isfahan TPPs, Bushehr NPP), Romania, India, Iraq (Basrah, Najibiyah TPP), etc.

-Today, UTEM public joint-stock company is one of the leading construction companies of Ukraine, specializing in power and industrial construction, the industry leader in the field of Engineering, Project Management and Commissioning of facilities.
+Today, UTEM private joint-stock company is one of the leading construction companies of Ukraine, specializing in power and industrial construction, the industry leader in the field of Engineering, Project Management and Commissioning of facilities.

 During the years of Ukraine’s independence, the company participated in the construction and commissioning of: